 Mike received his B.S. degree in Chemistry from the University of Southern Mississippi in 1980.
 He is a Certified Environmental Trainer (CET) in wastewater and holds Class IV Wastewater Operator Licenses in MS, LA and AR.
 In 2004, he completed a Masters in Instructional Technology at the University of Southern Mississippi.

 Mike is a member of the Technical Association of the Pulp and Paper Industry (TAPPI), the Water Environment Federation (WEF), the Louisiana and Mississippi Water Environment Associations (LWEA and MWEA), and the National Environmental Trainers Association (NESHTA).
-EBS is a member of NCASI.
+EBS is a Sustaining Member of NCASI.
 In 2005, Mike received the Roy F. Weston Prize for Outstanding Technical Contributions to the TAPPI Environmental Division.

 Christine began her professional career in 1985 as a Sales Representative in the Formulator Group for Buckman Laboratories of Memphis, TN.
 In 1987, she joined Nalco Chemical Company as a field sales representative for the Metal Industries Chemicals Group.
 From there, Christine held various technical support and marketing positions for the North American and European Paper Industry Chemicals Group and the Absorbent Chemicals Group before leaving Nalco in 1998.
 She has written several industry related articles.